axibase/atsd/api/meta/entity/delete.md

 When the entity is deleted, the database creates one `MESSAGE` task, one `PROPERTY` task and multiple `TIMESERIES` tasks for each metric collected by the entity.

-Due to the mechanics of the underlying storage, the `PROPERTY` task does not instantly remove property records from the disk.
+Due to the storage schema, the `PROPERTY` task does not instantly remove property records from the disk.
 Instead, the task inserts a `DELETE` marker with `Long.MAX_VALUE` time which hides all property records for the given entity name regardless of timestamp.
 As a result, re-inserting property records for a new entity with the same name is not possible until the marker is removed.

 In the example below, the `DELETE` marker hides all records, including records with timestamps `t=80` and `t=150` for a new entity with the same name.